jplehmann/nutritious/README.md

   * remove a tag from a ref
   * add a tag to a ref (allows creation of a new tag)

-Top priorities:
-- nav bar
-- modification features
-- search for tag (dropdown)
-- search through book in bible
-- navigate through 'references'

 0.2
 ---
 * pybooks support with endpoints for resource and reference within
-  * can navigate to children
+  - [DONE] navigate through 'references'
+    * 2 dimensional indexes
+  - [DONE] search through book in bible
-  * can search
+* [DONE] search for reference first then query

 0.1
 -----------------------------